The Runaway Teen

 A good way to proclaim justification to Mormons because it is an unknown parable to most of them.

-Emphasizes to carefully explain “saved” and “grace” when using this passage.
+Emphasizes the need to carefully explain “saved” and “grace” when using this passage.

 This quotes a couple of LDS sources to show what it teaches about eternal life and then gives the biblical basis for saying eternal life is a gift and a present possession of believers.